CivicaDigital/NodeJsDojo/README.md

 const net = require('net');
 ```

 The `net` module provides a way of creating TCP servers and TCP clients (*Transmission Control Protocol*).
-TCP works by streaming packets of data where rigorous checking and acknowledgement of delivery ensure reliable data (a brief summary of UDP vs TCP can be found [here](https://support.holmsecurity.com/hc/en-us/articles/212963869)).
+Recall that TCP works by streaming packets of data where rigorous checking and acknowledgement of delivery ensure reliable data (a brief summary of UDP vs TCP can be found [here](https://support.holmsecurity.com/hc/en-us/articles/212963869)).

 The `createServer` method can be used to create the TCP server.
 Add the following to code to create a server listening on port 1337: